nobl9/terraform-n9-export-aws/README.md

 terraform apply
 ```

-From now data from every file exported by N9 to configured S3 bucket should be available automatically in Snowflake
+From now data from every file exported by Nobl9 to dedicated S3 bucket should be available automatically in Snowflake
 database `nobl9_slo`.

 Example query to execute on data